csupsup/VocalProps/README.md

 ## VocalProps
 This custom function automates the extraction of 15 commonly used temporal and spectral call properties for analyzing frog calls.
-Cleaned and standardized call samples must be placed in one folder, and the call format should be in .wav.

-Here are the definitions for each call property:
+Below are the definitions for each call property:

 * **Average frequency (kHz)** – the mean frequency of the call signal, calculated as the average of all frequencies present.
 Provides an overall measure of frequency content.